Anne de Montmorency, 1st Duke of Montmorency: Governate revoked

 With his disgrace, Montmorency was no longer able to protect his political clients - this led to the disgrace of the chancellor of France Poyet in 1542.
 Conversely, Admiral Chabot was rehabilitated, and returned to a central place at the French court.

 Dauphin's party

 During his time of disgrace Montmorency was absent from the court.
-However, he remained close with the dauphin the duc de Bretagne (formerely the duc d'Orléans), while the duc d'Orléans (formerly the duc d'Angoulême) allied himself with the king's mistress the duchesse d'Étampes.
+However, he remained close with the dauphin the duke of Brittany (formerely the duc d'Orléans), while the duc d'Orléans (formerly the duc d'Angoulême) allied himself with the king's mistress the duchesse d'Étampes.
 Also in the faction of the dauphin were the queen and most of the French cardinals.
-Bretagne would ask the king to recall Montmorency so that he could serve with him in the campaigns against the Imperials, however this was refused.
-With Bretagne and Orléans in opposition to one another, each man represented a centre of their respective faction; this dynamic would however be radically altered by the sudden death of Orléans in 1545.
-Bretagne felt keenly the absence of his mentor from the centre of power.
+Brittany would ask the king to recall Montmorency so that he could serve with him in the campaigns against the Imperials, however this was refused.
+With Brittany and Orléans in opposition to one another, each man represented a centre of their respective faction; this dynamic would however be radically altered by the sudden death of Orléans in 1545.
+Brittany felt keenly the absence of his mentor from the centre of power.